ismailtijani/E-Commerce-API/README.md

 ## Prerequiste

-    * Ensure you have `Node` with version >=14 installed.
+- Ensure you have `Node` with version >=14 installed.
-    * You have a text editor (preferably Vscode) installed on your computer
+- You have a text editor (preferably Vscode) installed on your computer
-    * MongoDB (if running locally)
+- MongoDB (if running locally)
-    * Postman (to test the APIs)
+- Postman (to test the APIs)
-    * Have a registered account with Mailtrap
+- Have a registered google account

 ## Steps

 1. Clone the repository into your computer.
-Run command `git clone https://github.com/ismailtijani/Kimbali.git`
+Run command `git clone https://github.com/ismailtijani/E-Commerce-API.git`
 2. Open the project folder with your desire code editor
 3. Open a built in terminal
-    4. Create a `.env` file in the root of the project and configure your environment variables (check .env.example file for details)
+4. Create a `.env`environment variables (check .env.example file for details)
 5. To install all dependencies used in the project, run `npm i`
 6. To ensure the project is open with rules specific by eslint used in this project, type in `npm run lint` on the terminal
 7. Next, ensure the project files are rightly formatted by typing in `npm run format:check`
 8. Finally, to start the development server, `npm run dev`
+9. Redis needs to be up and running on your machine - (for windows user you can install Redis through wsl: windows system for linux, for Linux and Mac users just use the installer of your choice to install Redis and test to see if it's running on your machine) follow the link to get started with the installation https://redis.io/docs/getting-started/installation/

-If everything went well, you should see the following printed on the terminal console <Server is running 🚀🚀🚀 on port 3000> <DB Connection Successful>
+If everything went well, you should see the following printed on the terminal console <Server is running 🚀🚀🚀 on port 8000> <DB Connection Successful>
 If you encounter any issues while doing any of the above commands, kindly see the sections below on the `available scripts` to find for little more insight.
 If the issue persist, kindly contact `Ismail => @ ismailtijani10@yahoo.com`